k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 ### Multi Secrets Management Service Systems

 There may be various systems that provide Secrets Management services for your organization, where data resource credentials are set across different providers.
-In such case, Fabric is required to access each one of them to obtain the secrets.
+In such a case, Fabric is required to access each one of them to obtain the secrets.

 To use it:

 1. Set the properties of the required Secrets Management services in their relevant sections in the config.in file.
 2. Set the 'ENABLED' property to 'true' to activate each Secrets Management service.

 Note that in the Interface Editor you can specify, per secret, which Secrets Management service to use.
-If you do not specify it, then Fabric will try find the secrets in each of the activated services (according to their appearance in the config.ini file).
+If you do not specify it, Fabric will attempt to find the secrets in each activated service (according to their appearance in the config.ini file).

 ### Multi Secrets Management Service Instances